IP-CAM/Payson-Checkout2-Module-for-Opencart-v.2.0.x/README.md

 * Login into your web shop Administration Panel.

 * Go to Extensions->Payments.
-Uninstall Payson.

-* Go to Extensions->Order totals.
-Uninstall Payson Invoice fee.
+Uninstall Payson Checkout 2.0.

-* Go to Opencart folder to the root directory of your store.

-* remove the files:

-****Admin****

-Admin/contoller/payment/paysondirect.php
-Admin/contoller/payment/paysoninvoice.php

-Admin/contoller/total/paysoninvoice.fee.php

-Admin/language/english/payment/paysondirect.php
-Admin/language/english/payment/paysoninvoice.php
-Admin/language/swedish/payment/paysondirect.php
-Admin/language/swedish/payment/paysoninvoice.php

-Admin/language/english/total/paysoninvoice.fee.php
-Admin/language/swedish/total/paysoninvoice.fee.php
-Admin/model/module/paysondirect.php
-Admin/model/module/paysoninvoice.php

-Admin/view/image/payment/payson.png
-Admin/view/image/payment/paysoninvoice.png

-Admin/view/template/payment/paysondirect.tpl
-Admin/view/template/payment/paysoninvoice.tpl

-Admin/view/template/total/paysoninvoice.fee.tpl

-****Catalog****

-catalog/contoller/payment/payson (folder)
-catalog/contoller/payment/paysondirect.php
-catalog/contoller/payment/paysoninvoice.php

-catalog/language/english/payment/paysondirect.php
-catalog/language/english/payment/paysoninvoice.php
-catalog/language/english/total/paysoninvoice_fee.php

-catalog/language/swedish/payment/paysondirect.php
-catalog/language/swedish/payment/paysoninvoice.php
-catalog/language/swedish/total/paysoninvoice_fee.php

-catalog/model/payment/paysondirect.php
-catalog/model/payment/paysoninvoice.php
-catalog/model/total/paysoninvoice_fee.php

-catalog/view/theme/default/image/payment/payson.png
-catalog/view/theme/default/image/payment/paysoninvoice.png

-catalog/view/theme/default/template/payment/paysondirect.tpl
-catalog/view/theme/default/template/payment/paysoninvoice.tpl

 * Go to INSTALLATION in this document.

 ## Usage

-If you only are interested to use this module in your store, please download it from [here](http://www.opencart.com/index.php?route=extension/extension/info&extension_id=10923)
+If you only are interested to use this module in your store, please download it from [here](https://github.com/PaysonAB/Payson-Checkout2-Opencart)

 ## Contributing